floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap.md

 **Note:** When doing recursive group search, Search Guard has to issue one further LDAP query for each level of recursion.
 This can slow down the authentication process.

 There are a couple of further configuration options to control and limit the recursive group search.
-See TODO.
+See the [group search configuration options](../_docs_auth_auth/auth_auth_ldap_advanced.md#group-search-settings).

 ## Activate the setup